raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # IANA Considerations

-## DSOP OPCODE Registration
+## DSO OPCODE Registration

-IANA are directed to assign a value (tentatively 6) in the DNS OPCODEs Registry for the DSOP OPCODE.
+IANA are directed to assign a value (tentatively 6) in the DNS OPCODEs Registry for the DSO OPCODE.

-## DSOP RCODE Registration
+## DSO RCODE Registration

-IANA are directed to assign a value (tentatively 11) in the DNS RCODE Registry for the DSOPNOTIMP error code.
+IANA are directed to assign a value (tentatively 11) in the DNS RCODE Registry for the DSONOTIMP error code.

-## DSOP Type Codes Registry
+## DSO Type Codes Registry

-IANA are directed to create the DSOP Type Codes Registry, with initial values as follows:
+IANA are directed to create the DSO Type Codes Registry, with initial values as follows:

 | Type | Name | Status | Reference |